 In terms of ESG integration, the investment universe is assessed for ESG risks and opportunities recorded in Carmignac proprietary ESG platform "START" (System for Tracking and Analysis of a Responsible Trajectory).
-This applies to corporate bond issuers.
+This applies to equity and corporate bonds issuers.
 The Environmental, Social and Governance analysis ("Integrated ESG Analysis") is incorporated in the investment process performed by the investment team using proprietary research and external research.

 The extra-financial analysis is implemented in the investment strategy by undertaking activities described below whereby the Sub-Fund's investment universe is actively reduced by at least 20%.
 The full process of the reduction of the investment universe is found in the corresponding Transparency Code on the Carmignac website.
-The initial investment universe for the purposes of universe reduction is defined as 2500 issuers composed of ICE BofA Global Corporate Index, ICE BofA Global Non-Financial High Yield Index, ICE BofA Emerging Market Corporate Plus Index.
-The investment universe and the Sub-Fund are reviewed periodically to maintain alignment for universe reduction purposes.
+The initial investment universe is MSCI ACWI Index.
+The investment universe and the Sub-Fund is reviewed periodically to maintain alignment for universe reduction purposes.